 - Assist in building relationships that support community empowerment and inclusion.

-- Challenge BCLM to bring about change that will fulfill its aim of “mainstreaming diversity”.
+- Challenge us to bring about change that will fulfil our aim of ‘mainstreaming diversity’.

-As a Community Advisor at BCLM, you will be able to:
+As a Community Adviser, you will be able to:

 - Meet like-minded people to share ideas and network.